What is coaching?

 When they see or hear the word ‘Coach’, most people think of a sports coach.
 This is one sort of coaching, but there are many others.
 Over the last four decades, Coaching as a profession has emerged and developed as a specialisation in its own right.
 There are many different fields of coaching; life, wellness, business, team, executive and relationship are some of the most common.

 Coaching is also now widely used in the corporate sector as follow-up support for professional development, or as a means of achieving professional development in its own right.
 Many small or medium businesses benefit from the assistance of an experienced business coach in order to design a sound business plan and grow from start-up to profitable activity.
-Although recognised by many educational authorities as a highly effective means of improving teacher motivation and performance, coaching is not yet as common in the education sector.
+Coaching is now recognised by many educational authorities as a highly effective means of improving teacher motivation and performance and is gaining a strong place in the education sector.

 Many people confuse coaching with mentoring or instructional teaching and it is important to understand that coaching is neither.
 These relationships focus on the transfer of knowledge and skills, whereas in a coaching conversation the coach assists the client to identify, assess and achieve their own goals.
 This is done through a conversation involving skilled questioning by the coach, designed to help the client adopt alternative perspectives, explore possibilities, recognise and overcome obstacles and plan concrete action steps to move progressively towards their desired outcomes.

 How does coaching work?